Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Why It Matters

-• It’s important to differentiate network-oriented solutions from business process automation (BPA), equipment vendor automation systems, and other tools that are limited when it comes to networking.
+• It’s important to differentiate network-oriented orchestration solutions from business process automation (BPA), equipment vendor automation systems, and other tools that are limited when it comes to networking.

 • The limitations of a solution will be defined by what it’s designed for – an open source tool might require custom work for integrations between systems, and a solution from an equipment vendor might not support certain devices.